What does Trump's return to White House mean for South Korea?

 Nevertheless, Trump could still attempt to break the deal and demand a renegotiation, possibly pushing for an astronomical hike for the upkeep.

 South Korea has "a money machine.
 We protect them (South Korea) from North Korea and other people.
-North Korea is very nuclear, I got along with him (Kim) very well," he said in his recent remarks, claiming that South Korea does not pay "anything."
+North Korea is very nuclear, I got along with him (North Korean leader Kim Jong-un) very well," he said in his recent remarks, claiming that South Koreans "don't pay us anything."
 He also argued that he made South Korea agree to raise the costs, but "Biden then cut it back, and it's a shame."
+He added, "If I were there now, they'd be paying us $10 billion a year.
+And you know what?
+They'd be happy to do it."

 Relations with North Korea

-Trump's engagement with North Korea marked a significant departure from traditional American diplomatic approaches, culminating in photo ops with the isolated country's leader, Kim Jong-un at their first summit in Singapore in 2018.
+Trump's engagement with North Korea marked a significant departure from traditional American diplomatic approaches, culminating in photo ops with Kim at their first summit in Singapore in 2018.
 However, inter-Korean relations soon became strained when their follow-up summit in Hanoi the following year ended in failure.

 But Trump's return again raises expectations for improved relations with North Korea, as he could push to restart direct talks with Kim, potentially providing opportunities for South Korea to engage in dialogue and make progress in inter-Korean relations amid a prolonged stalemate.
 Yet challenges remain, as his approach remains erratic and unpredictable.

-Due to Trump's inconsistent and unpredictable nature in political stances and policies, South Korea would face various challenges in inter-Korean relations.
+Due to Trump's inconsistency and unpredictability in his political stances and policies, South Korea would face various challenges in inter-Korean relations.
 Trump once boasted that his "love letters" with Kim avoided conflict with North Korea.
 "I got along with him, and we stopped the missile launches from North Korea.
 Now, North Korea is acting up again, but when we get back, I get along with him," he said during his campaign trail in July.
 "He'd like to see me back too.
 I think he misses me.....
 It's nice to get along with somebody who has a lot of nuclear weapons."

-When Harris vowed not to "cozy up to" Kim, Trump countered that "getting along" with him is a "good thing," suggesting that he would engage with North Korea if reelected.
+When Harris vowed not to "cozy up to" tyrants and dictators like Kim, Trump countered that "getting along" with him is a "good thing," suggesting that he would engage with North Korea if reelected.

-Trump's "America First" approach could also impact multilateral diplomacy, potentially reducing American engagement in global affairs.
+Trump's "America First" approach and protectionist policies could also affect multilateral diplomacy, potentially leading to reduced American engagement in global affairs.
 He has consistently criticized multilateral commitments, saying, "We have long been taken advantage of by other countries.
 And think of it.
 Oftentimes, these other countries are considered so-called allies."

-For this reason, South Korea would face difficulties coordinating with the international community and gaining multilateral support without U.S. assistance in maintaining regional stability, especially amid escalating security concerns following North Korea's troop deployment to Russia to support its war in Ukraine.
+For this reason, South Korea would have difficulties coordinating with the international community and gaining multilateral backing without U.S. support in maintaining regional peace and stability.
+This would be critical, especially given the deepening military ties between North Korea and Russia, which led to Pyongyang's recent troop deployment to Moscow to support its war in Ukraine.

-With potential shifts in U.S. foreign policy priorities, South Korea's efforts to denuclearize North Korea could also falter, requiring Seoul to come up with new diplomatic strategies amid the potential weakening of collective global coordination.
+As U.S. foreign policy is likely to undergo major shifts and overhauls with changes in priorities, South Korea's efforts toward North Korea's denuclearization could falter, requiring Seoul to come up with new diplomatic strategies amid the potential weakening of collective global coordination.

 Under the previous Trump administration, the U.S. withdrew from several international agreements, such as the Paris Climate Agreement, the Trans-Pacific Partnership, and UNESCO, although he may engage in selective, cost-effective alliances, as long as they align with U.S. interests.